Sex after pregnancy might be the last thing on your mind. Understand what to expect and how to renew intimacy with your partner.By Mayo Clinic Staff

 Sex after pregnancy happens.
 Honestly.
-First, however, vaginal soreness and sheer exhaustion are likely to take a toll.
-Whether you're in the mood or sex is the last thing on your mind, here's what you need to know about sex after pregnancy.
+First, however, vaginal soreness and exhaustion might take a toll.
+Whether you're in the mood or you feel as though intimacy is the last thing on your mind, here's what you need to know about sex after pregnancy.

 If sex continues to be painful, consult your health care provider about possible treatment options.

+There's more to intimacy than sex, especially when you're adjusting to life with a new baby.
+If you're not feeling sexy or you're afraid sex will hurt, talk to your partner.
 Until you're ready to have sex, maintain intimacy in other ways.
-Spend time together without the baby, even if it's just a few minutes in the morning and after the baby goes to sleep at night.
-Share short phone calls or send text messages throughout the day.
+Spend time together without the baby, even if it's just a few minutes in the morning and after the baby goes to sleep.
 Look for other ways to express affection.
-Rekindle the spark that brought you together in the first place.

-If communicating with your partner doesn't help, be alert for signs and symptoms of postpartum depression — such as intense irritability and anger, overwhelming fatigue, lack of joy in life, and difficulty bonding with the baby.
-If you think you might be experiencing postpartum depression, contact your health care provider.
+If you're still struggling, be alert for signs and symptoms of postpartum depression — such as severe mood swings, loss of appetite, overwhelming fatigue and lack of joy in life.
+If you think you might have postpartum depression, contact your health care provider.
 Prompt treatment can speed recovery.